dogweather/forkful/content/en/lua/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page means grabbing the HTML content from the internet via its URL.
-Programmers do it to analyze web content, automate tasks, or integrate data into their apps.

 ## How to:
 Lua isn't equipped out of the box for web tasks, but with the `socket` library and `http` module, it's a cinch.
 Here's a quick example using LuaSocket: